Aliases for RACGAP1 Gene

 GeneCards Summary for RACGAP1 Gene

 RACGAP1 (Rac GTPase Activating Protein 1) is a Protein Coding gene.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Innate Immune System.
+Diseases associated with RACGAP1 include Uterine Carcinosarcoma.
+Among its related pathways are Vesicle-mediated transport and Wnt Signaling Pathway and Pluripotency.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and microtubule binding.
-An important paralog of this gene is ARHGAP32.

 Component of the centralspindlin complex that serves as a microtubule-dependent and Rho-mediated signaling required for the myosin contractile ring formation during the cell cycle cytokinesis.
 Required for proper attachment of the midbody to the cell membrane during cytokinesis.
 Plays key roles in controlling cell growth and differentiation of hematopoietic cells through mechanisms other than regulating Rac GTPase activity.
 Also involved in the regulation of growth-related processes in adipocytes and myoblasts.
 May be involved in regulating spermatogenesis and in the RACGAP1 pathway in neuronal proliferation.
 Shows strong GAP (GTPase activation) activity towards CDC42 and RAC1 and less towards RHOA.
 Essential for the early stages of embryogenesis.
 May play a role in regulating cortical activity through RHOA during cytokinesis.
 May participate in the regulation of sulfate transport in male germ cells.